A summary of the SDSI Arbitration Process

 Once received, the secretariat will instruct and advise on further steps including the submission of a ‘Reply form’ and a ‘Statement of Appeal’ form following the notice.

 All forms can be found on the ‘Forms’ section of this site.

 3. Appointment of Arbitrator

 The parties may agree on an arbitrator from the SDSI panel of arbitrators.
-Where the parties can not reach an agreement on the arbitrator to be appointed, the SDSI Registrar will appoint an arbitrator.
+Where the parties can not reach an agreement on the arbitrator, or an urgent case has been requested, the SDSI Registrar will appoint an arbitrator.
 Where it has been agreed that a dispute is to be heard by a 3 person arbitration panel, each party shall appoint one arbitrator with the third person who shall act as Chairperson of the panel appointed by the SDSI Registrar.